srikarprabhaskandagatla/6G-Task-Remainder-Bot/README.md

   <a href="#contribution">Contribution</a>
 </p>

-# Why Task Reminder WhatsApp Bot?
+# Why Task Schedular and Reminder WhatsApp Bot?
 Cleaning a house is also a big part of daily life.
 If you are living with your friends, cleaning your kitchen and bathroom is also a part of all roommates' responsibility.
 For this reason, I have created a Task Reminder WhatsApp Bot — which sends reminders to all the roommates about when they need to clean the kitchen or bathroom.
 This played an integral role for us while I was pursuing my Master of Science in Computer Science at UMass Amherst, where we, the roommates in apartment 6G, used this to schedule our kitchen and bathroom cleaning among us.

 # How does it work?